FudgieTheKing/WebM-Maker-Thing-Idk_With_Timed_Effect/README.md

 * `Bounce+Shutter`: The simultaneous effects of `Bounce` and `Shutter`, slightly offset from each other.
 * `Sporadic`: The video glitches and wobbles randomly.
 * `Shrink`: The video shrinks vertically until it's just one pixel thin.
+* `Disapear`: The video turns into 1 pixel by 1 pixel